csci5117f25/project-2-http-200/README.md

 ***

 **Q3:** The Statement of Purpose (SOP) section is completely unclear — how is the user supposed to interact with it?
-**A3:** Users can select SOPs they want to see using filters, and then the right side is an editing block that su
+**A3:** Users can select SOPs they want to see using filters, and then the right side is an editing block that supports editing and comparing different versions.

 ***